jakobjanot/ML-Cutter/{{ cookiecutter.model_name.lower()}}/README.md

 │       │   ├── __init__.py
 │       │   └── hyperparams.py
 │       │
-│       ├── data                        <- Scripts to get raw data.
+│       ├── data                        <- Scripts to get raw data for modeling.
 The raw data should be placed in ~/data/raw/ in the project root.
 │       │   ├── __init__.py
 │       │   └── get_model_data.py
 │       │
 │       ├── features                    <- Scripts to turn raw data into features for modeling.
 │       │   ├── __init__.py
+│       │   ├── build_features.py
-│       │   └── build_features.py
+│       │   └── Dataset.py
 │       │
 │       ├── model                       <- Scripts to define PyTorch Model, train it and make predictions.
 │       │   ├── __init__.py